ShirinVelvet/CoffeeReader/README.md

 # CoffeeReader
-In its v1 form, a epub reader.
+In its v1 form, an epub reader.